boundless-xyz/zkc/script/Bridging.md

 ```

 ## 4. Bridge the tokens
 | The 400000 is gas limit for the L2 execution.
-Leave as is.

 ```
 cast send <L1_STANDARD_BRIDGE_ADDRESS> \